-- Q 9 : Some catering establishments arrange their employees to be off duty during non-peak hours (e.g. between the service hours of lunch and dinner) known as "leaving the field" period.
-Is the time for the "leaving the field" period counted as hours worked for computing minimum wage? - A 9 : When an employee during the "leaving the field" period also falls under the circumstances of hours worked as specified in the Minimum Wage Ordinance, such time is hours worked for computing minimum wage.
-For example, if he is, during the "leaving the field" period, in accordance with the employment contract or with the agreement or at the direction of the employer, in attendance at his post for the purpose of doing work (irrespective of whether he is provided with work or not), such time is included in the hours worked for computing minimum wage.
+- Q 9 : Some catering establishments arrange their employees to be off duty during non-peak hours (e.g. between the service hours of lunch and dinner) known as "shift breaks" period.
+Is the time for the "shift breaks" period counted as hours worked for computing minimum wage? - A 9 : When an employee during the "shift breaks" period also falls under the circumstances of hours worked as specified in the Minimum Wage Ordinance, such time is hours worked for computing minimum wage.
+For example, if he is, during the "shift breaks" period, in accordance with the employment contract or with the agreement or at the direction of the employer, in attendance at his post for the purpose of doing work (irrespective of whether he is provided with work or not), such time is included in the hours worked for computing minimum wage.

-On the contrary, if the "leaving the field" period falls outside the provisions on hours worked in the Minimum Wage Ordinance, it is not hours worked for computing minimum wage.
-For example, if the employee, during the "leaving the field" period, need not remain in attendance at his post and is free to go out to attend to personal matters or take a rest, he is not, in accordance with the employment contract or with the agreement or at the direction of the employer, in attendance at his post for the purpose of doing work, and such time is not hours worked for computing minimum wage.
+On the contrary, if the "shift breaks" period falls outside the provisions on hours worked in the Minimum Wage Ordinance, it is not hours worked for computing minimum wage.
+For example, if the employee, during the "shift breaks" period, need not remain in attendance at his post and is free to go out to attend to personal matters or take a rest, he is not, in accordance with the employment contract or with the agreement or at the direction of the employer, in attendance at his post for the purpose of doing work, and such time is not hours worked for computing minimum wage.

-If the time for the "leaving the field" period is regarded as hours worked by the employee according to his employment contract or agreement with the employer, it must be taken into account in computing minimum wage.
-For example, if an employer and his employee reckon the time for the "leaving the field" period as hours worked by the employee in accordance with their employment contract or agreement, such time should be included in the total number of hours worked in each wage period in computing minimum wage.
+If the time for the "shift breaks" period is regarded as hours worked by the employee according to his employment contract or agreement with the employer, it must be taken into account in computing minimum wage.
+For example, if an employer and his employee reckon the time for the "shift breaks" period as hours worked by the employee in accordance with their employment contract or agreement, such time should be included in the total number of hours worked in each wage period in computing minimum wage.